-You might also want to hop over to your local bookstore or library and check out some books on gender identity and/or intersex/trans gender to help you get a better bead on how you're feeling exactly so that you can figure out what exactly you need most right now to help you feel better.
-Kate Bornstein's My Gender Workbook is one I'd very enthusiastically recommend (and Kate is trans gender herself, so she gets it, big time).
-Dr. Anne Fausto-Sterling's work with biological sex and gender is also really illuminating, and you can read all about it in her book, Sexing the Body.
+You might also want to hop over to your local bookstore or library and check out some books on gender identity and/or intersex identity/trans issuesto help you get a better bead on how you're feeling exactly so that you can figure out what exactly you need most right now to help you feel better.
+Kate Bornstein's My Gender Workbook is one I'd very enthusiastically recommend (and Kate is trans herself, so she gets it, big time).
+Dr. Anne Fausto-Sterling's work with sex and gender is also really illuminating, and you can read all about it in her book, Sexing the Body.
 You might also look into some books about dealing with puberty, since, as I mentioned, it's really typical to feel this way when your body and brain are changing uncontrollably every fifteen minutes.

 I do hope that you know that no matter what the case is here, whatever gender identity feels best to you, and feels the most true to you is okay.